Said bin Taimur: Accession

 On his accession, he inherited the remains of the Omani Empire, which included the neighbouring provinces of Oman and Dhofar, as well as the last remnants of an overseas empire, including Gwadar in the Arabian Sea.
 Nevertheless, his petroleum-rich country also had long established ties with the United Kingdom, based on a 1798 Treaty of Friendship, and had been a British protectorate since 1891.
-He also inherited an administration that was in debt.

 Foreign affairs

 Once he became Sultan, Said maintained a friendly relationship with the United States.
 In 1938, President Franklin Delano Roosevelt invited Said and his father to visit the United States.
 Said landed in San Francisco and began a tour from California to Washington, D.C.
 During his visit to the White House, Roosevelt presented him with two books he had written.
 Said toured the FBI Headquarters, and laid a wreath upon George Washington’s tomb, at Mount Vernon.

-During World War II, the Sultan cooperated readily with the British; several Royal Air Force landing fields were constructed between Salalah in Dhofar and Mascat.
+During World War II, the Sultan cooperated readily with the British; several Royal Air Force landing fields were constructed between Salalah in Dhofar and Muscat.
 This allowed the channels of supply to remain open between Britain and the Allies.